-Traditional relational database workloads are quickly moving to the cloud in the form of Database-as-a-Service (DaaS).
-Such cloud deployments are projected to surpass the "onpremises" market by 2014 [32].
+RADITIONAL relational database workloads are quickly moving to the cloud in the form of Database-asa-Service (DaaS).
+Such cloud deployments are projected to surpass the "on-premises" market by 2014 [33].
 As this move to the cloud accelerates, increasing numbers of mission-critical workloads will also move to the cloud, and in turn will demand that the cloud service provider furnish some assurances on meeting certain quality-of-service metrics.
-Some of these metrics, such as uptime/availability, have been widely adopted by DaaS providers as Service Level Objective (SLOs) [3], [38].
-(SLOs are specific objectives that are specified in the encompassing Service Level Agreement - SLA) Unfortunately, performancebased SLOs have still not been widely adopted in DaaS SLAs.
-Performance-based SLOs have been proposed in other (non-DaaS) cloud settings [21], and in the near future it is likely that DaaS users will demand these SLOs (especially if they are running mission-critical database applications that require a certain level of performance).
+Some of these metrics, such as uptime/availability, have been widely adopted by DaaS providers as Service Level Objective (SLOs) [4], [39].
+(SLOs are specific objectives that are specified in the encompassing Service Level Agreement, a.k.a.
+SLA.)
+Unfortunately, performance-based SLOs have still not been widely adopted in DaaS SLAs.
+Performance-based SLOs have been proposed in other (non-DaaS) cloud settings [22], and in the near future it is likely that DaaS users will demand these SLOs (especially if they are running mission-critical database applications that require a certain level of performance).
 DaaS providers may also provide performance-based SLOs as a way to differentiate their services from their competitors.

 DaaS providers want to promise high performance to their tenants, but this goal can often conflict with the goal of minimizing the overall operating costs.
-Data centers that house database services can have high fixed monthly costs that impact the DaaS providers' bottom line [14], [20].
-For a DaaS provider, servicing the same tenants with fewer servers decreases the amortized monthly costs [36].
-Hence, consolidation via multi-tenancy (where multiple database tenants are run on the same physical server) is a straight-forward way to increase the cost-effectiveness of the DaaS deployment.
+Data centers that house database services can have high fixed monthly costs that impact the DaaS providers' bottom line [15], [21].
+For a DaaS provider, servicing the same tenants with fewer servers decreases the amortized monthly costs [37].
+Hence, consolidation via multi-tenancy (where multiple database tenants are run on the same physical server) is a straightforward way to increase the cost-effectiveness of the DaaS deployment.